juju/docs/src/en/models-adding.md

 either specified explicitly or a default is used.
 Read the [Credentials][credentials] page for background information.

+The model creator, by default, is granted 'admin' model access by default.
+This includes the two initial models created at controller-creation time.
+This assists in connecting to machines within the model with `juju ssh` (see [SSH keys and models][machine-auth-ssh-keys]).
+An exception to this is when the creator explicitly designates another user as 'owner'.
+In this case, the creator does not get 'admin' model access.

 See section [Managing models in a multi-user context][multiuser-models] for information on that subject.